Paulsmlim/BondYieldCalculator/README.md

 the bond price calculated using this midYield is equal to the given bond price entered by the user, the bond's yield is equal to midYield.
 This algorithm is used with the assumption that the yield of a bond is in the interval [0.0, 1.0].

+The program outputs the runtime of the calculation algorithm after it outputs the bond's price or yield.